 Photographic attractions on the island include the fishing village of Elgol with the spectacular views of the Cuillin hills, the Old Man of Storr, The huge land-slide of the Quiraing, Neist point with its lighthouse and extraordinary views of the Outer Hebrides and more, so much more.

-Limited to four people, this workshop is designed with tuition and inspiration in mind, allowing plenty of time for individual attention by the tutor.
+Limited to three people, this workshop is designed with tuition and inspiration in mind, allowing plenty of time for individual attention by the tutor.

 All transportation during the tour is included in the price.
 Transfers to & from Glasgow airport/railway station on designated times can be arranged if you do not drive (please contact).